-The 1,398km-long, upcoming Dhamra–Numaligarh project will be operated by Numaligarh Refinery.
-This onshore, oil pipeline, with a maximum diameter of 28 inches, will start in Orissa (India) and ends in Assam (India).
+The 1,635km-long, upcoming Dhamra–Numaligarh project will be operated by Numaligarh Refinery.
+According to GlobalData, who tracks more than 8,000 active and developing pipelines worldwide, the onshore oil pipeline, with a maximum diameter of 28 inches, will start in Orissa (India) and ends in Assam (India).
+Buy the profile here.

 Contractors involved in the Dhamra–Numaligarh project: